nmshd/documentation/_docs_use-cases/use-case-transport-initiate-identitydeletionprocess.md

 {% include properties_list.html %}

-This use case is intended to initiate an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) for the own Identity.
+This use case is intended to initiate an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) for your Identity.

 ## On Success

-- Creates an IdentityDeletionProcess in status `"Approved"`
+- Creates an IdentityDeletionProcess with status `"Approved"`
 - Returns the initiated IdentityDeletionProcess

 ## On Failure